dEhiN/CompStart/README.md

 ## Purpose

 CompStart is a tool that allows you to have programs open automatically when your computer starts.
+It currently only works on Windows.
 But doesn't Windows already allow that through Task Manager and the startup folders, you ask?
 Well, here's how CompStart is different: you can open up specific tabs and browser windows alongside the installed programs.
 For example, you could open up a specific Word document, a Chrome window with 3 tabs, and the Google Chat Chrome app, all instantaneously after you log in.

 CompStart will also allow you to quickly and easily\* change the programs and sites you want to open.
 Using the previous example, let's say you finished working on the Word document.
 You can easily remove that from the startup list, so CompStart will only open the Chrome window with 3 tabs and the Google Chat Chrome app.